Tomas00217/MedicalReportsGenerator/reports_format.md

 ##### **Combinations**

-All of the conditions above can be combined and nested into the conditions which support nesting.\
+All the conditions above can be combined and nested into the conditions which support nesting.\
 [Examples](#combinations-examples)

 ### **Scope**